AmrKoritem/AKLanguageManager/README.md

     // prints 01.10 مفتاح
 ```

+## Examples

-Please check the example project in this repo to see how it works.
+You can check the example project here to see AKLanguageManager in action 🥳.<br>
 You can check a full set of examples [here](https://github.com/AmrKoritem/AKLibrariesExamples) as well.

-## Contribution
+## Contribution 🎉

-All contributions are welcome.
-Please check the [Known issues](https://github.com/AmrKoritem/AKLanguageManager#known-issues) and [Future plans](https://github.com/AmrKoritem/AKLanguageManager#future-plans) sections if you don't know where to start.
-And of course feel free to raise your own issues and create PRs for them!
+All contributions are welcome.Feel free to check the [Known issues](https://github.com/AmrKoritem/AKLanguageManager#known-issues) and [Future plans](https://github.com/AmrKoritem/AKLanguageManager#future-plans) sections if you don't know where to start.
+And of course feel free to raise your own issues and create PRs for them 💪

-## Known issues
+## Known issues 🫣

 1 - Strings shown in launch screen are not localized. [#6](https://github.com/AmrKoritem/AKLanguageManager/issues/6)<br>
     Unfortunately, this is intended by apple as stated [here](https://developer.apple.com/design/human-interface-guidelines/patterns/launching/#:~:text=Avoid%20including%20text%20on%20your%20launch%20screen.).